ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/3rd Level/Quick Skip.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You teleport a target creature within range of you to a point within range of the creature.
 The creature may make a dexterity saving throw to avoid being teleported.
-Upon a failure, they teleport.
-Upon a success, nothing happens.
+		- Upon a failure, they teleport to the point.
+		- Upon a success, nothing happens.
 		- You do not need line of sight to the point, the creature does need line of sight to the point.
 		- Creatures cannot be bigger than 7ft$^3$.
 		- Everything a creature has equipped or stored on them teleports with them.
 Things bigger than 15ft$^3$ cannot be teleported.